 Based on the 2021 ballot printing and delivery, ballots cost from $1 to $1.50 each to print and mail.
 When possible, CAA inserts ballots into other publications already scheduled to mail to lessen organizational mailing costs.
 Since each meeting announcement and ballot can cost in excess of $25,000, CAA is taking extra measures with legal counsel to limit the number of mailings required to conduct regular administrative business.

 CAA is currently consulting legal counsel to determine whether Meeting Announcements and ballots may be distributed via email to the preferred address in Advance, based on state guidelines that permit virtual meetings.
-The guidelines may allow CAA to electronically distribute meeting announcements and ballots.
-However, the guidelines do not allow members to return ballots electronically unless an individual member has completed the Consent to Use of Electronic Transmissions form.

 The Caltech Alumni Association Board of Directors updated the Association’s Bylaws in 2021 to improve the Board’s operations, increase transparency and accountability, be more responsive to the Association’s members, especially during the ongoing COVID-19 pandemic, and address items that were missing from the previous bylaws, such as procedures for resignations and replacements of Directors and Officers.
 Adopted in November 2021, the current Bylaws were the culmination of nearly two years of review.
 For information about the changes, please visit the About CAA Bylaws tab.